m3o/m3o-nextjs/packages/auth/README.md

 - `POST: api/user/sign-up` - This is the route that a new user details will need to be posted to to create a new user.
 - `GET: api/user/me` - This is the route for returning the current logged in user.
 - `POST: api/user/send-password-reset-email` - When the user needs to reset their password this is the route to call.
 This will send them a code to be able to reset their password.
-- `POST: api/user/reset-password` - t
+- `POST: api/user/reset-password` - This is the POST to send the users new password and the code from the `send-password-reset-email` request.

 #### Client setup